angu-software/TCR-Workflow/Worklog.md

 ## Done

+* [x] TCR plays success and failure sounds (usefull when execution is based on folder changes) After tcr commands for failure/success
 * [x] Add session start date to trc status
 * [x] Add session start date to the lock file